kkan0615/kkan0615.github.io/_posts/2022-09-09-5-ways-remove-list-dart.md

 # Overview
 This post is written under Dart 2.18.
 You can test all the codes on [DartPad](https://dartpad.dev/?)

-# 1. Remove element at a specific index
+# 1. removeAt(): Remove element at a specific index
 ```dart
 E removeAt(int index);
 ```